HumanSignal/label-studio/docs/source/guide/start.md

 ...
 ```

 ## Run Label Studio on Docker with a host and sub-path

-To run Label Studio on Docker with a host and sub-path, just pass `LABEL_STUDIO_HOST` env variable with sub-path to docker/docker-compose:
+To run Label Studio on Docker with a host and sub-path, pass `LABEL_STUDIO_HOST` environment variable with sub-path to `docker/docker-compose`:
 ```
 LABEL_STUDIO_HOST=http://localhost:8080/foo docker-compose up -d
 ```

 ## Run Label Studio on Docker and use local storage

-To run Label Studio on Docker and reference persistent local storage directories, mount those directories as volumes when you start Label Studio and specify any environment variables you need.
+To run Label Studio on Docker and reference persistent local storage directories, mount the directories as volumes when you start Label Studio and specify any environment variables you need.

-The following command starts a Docker container with the latest image of Label Studio with port 8080 and an environment variable that allows Label Studio to access local files.
+The following command starts a Docker container with the latest image of Label Studio with port `8080` and an environment variable that allows Label Studio to access local files.
 In this example, a local directory `./myfiles` is mounted to the `/label-studio/files` location.
 ```bash
 docker run -it -p 8080:8080 -v `pwd`/mydata:/label-studio/data \
 --env LABEL_STUDIO_LOCAL_FILES_SERVING_ENABLED=true \